ev3dev/ev3dev/docs/index.rst

 Versions
 ========

+**ev3dev-stretch** is the current development version.
+It is currently in beta, meaning that it is very usable, but we will continue to add new features and there may occasionally be breaking changes.
+It is the recommended version for new users.

 **ev3dev-jessie** is the current stable version.
 It only receives important bug fixes and security updates.
-It is the recommended version for new users.

-**ev3dev-stretch** is the current development version.
-It is currently in beta, meaning that it is very usable, but we will continue to add new features and there may occasionally be breaking changes.
-It is the recommended version for more adventurous users.

 Where to Start